brunexgeek/dnsblocker/README.md

 # dns-blocker

-Experimental Windows and GNU/Linux DNS server to filter domains using blacklist.
+Simple DNS server to filter domains using blacklist.
 The ideia is to block TCP/UDP communication to specific domains/subdomains by manipulating DNS answers.
 This program enables you to use wildcards and you don't have to know all subdomains a priori, as you would when using ``iptables`` or *hosts* file.
+This program is compatible with GNU/Linux and Windows.

 For every query of type ``A`` (i.e. returns an IPv4 address for a given domain name), the server will do the following: